microsoft/vscode-docs/docs/remote/troubleshooting.md

 MetaDescription: VS Code Remote Tips and Troubleshooting
 DateApproved: 2/25/2019
 ---
-# Troubleshooting Tips for VS Code Remote
+# Troubleshooting Tips for VS Code Remote Development

 ## SSH

 Visual Studio Code Remote allows you to open any folder on a remote machine, VM, or container with a SSH server and take advantage of VS Code's full feature set.
 This article includes additional troubleshooting and configuration tips for setting up support for developing on remote machines using SSH.
-See the [primary article](ssh.md) for getting started information.
+See the [primary article](/docs/remote/ssh.md) for getting started information.

 ### Configuring key based authentication